 A vet may prescribe trazodone for dogs who struggle with phobias, situational anxiety, or other behavioral issues.
-While trazadone may make these dogs less anxious, giving a new medication can be a bit anxiety-inducing for dog parents.
-To help them feel prepared, integrative veterinarian Dr. Julie Buzby explains the uses, dosage, side effects, and precautions for trazodone for dogs.
+While trazodone may make these dogs less anxious, giving a new medication can be a bit anxiety-inducing for dog parents.
+To help you feel prepared, integrative veterinarian Dr. Julie Buzby explains the uses, dosage, side effects, and precautions for trazodone for dogs.

-Sometimes when feeling nervous is the problem, that help comes partially in the form of anti-anxiety medications like trazodone for dogs.
+Phobias.
+Fireworks.
+Separation anxiety.
+Other anxiety-inducing situations.
+Sometimes when your dog is feeling nervous, help comes partially in the form of anti-anxiety medications like trazodone for dogs.

 What is trazodone for dogs?

-While trazodone is actually a human medication, veterinarians often prescribe trazodone off-label for dogs with anxiety disorders.
+While trazodone is actually FDA approved as a human medication, veterinarians often prescribe trazodone off-label for dogs with anxiety disorders.
 In the past, you might have recognized trazodone by the brand names, Desyrel®, Oleptro®, and Trialodine®.
 However, these brand name products are now discontinued due to the availability of generic trazodone.

 What does trazodone do for dogs?

-The anti-depressant and anti-anxiety drug, trazodone, is a serotonin antagonist reuptake inhibitor (SARI).
-In other words, trazadone blocks the receptor that is responsible for pulling circulating serotonin back into the nerve cells.
+The anti-depressant and anti-anxiety drug trazodone is a serotonin antagonist reuptake inhibitor (SARI).
+In other words, trazodone blocks the receptor that is responsible for pulling circulating serotonin back into the nerve cells.

 As a result of this blockade, the levels of “active” serotonin in the brain are higher.
-This translates to lower anxiety levels because serotonin, the “happy hormone,” is a chemical messenger that works to stabilize mood.
+This translates to lower anxiety levels and a calmer dog because serotonin, the “happy hormone,” is a chemical messenger that works to stabilize mood.
 Interestingly, serotonin also has effects on sleep function, blood clotting, body temperature, and gastrointestinal health, but those aspects are less relevant here.

 In veterinary medicine, dogs may take trazodone for any number of behavioral disorders.
 But the most common indications are anxiety and phobias.
 Unlike other anxiety medications that can take several weeks to make an obvious difference, trazodone works rapidly—often within one to two hours.